-Apart from feeling burdened by family, the client also feels disturbed in his activities when asthma recurs and is accompanied by weakness.
+Apart from feeling burdened by the family, the client also feels disturbed in his activities when Astma's disease recurs and is also accompanied by weakness.

 "Activity is disturbed.
 You are disturbed, right?
-Your energy is decreasing" (Participant 2).
+Your energy is reduced" (Participant 2).
 "Yes, activities become a concern, sometimes yes ... accompanied by weakness" (Participant 3).

-Use a mask, keep your stamina, and mind relaxed, and stay away from the crowd to prevent asthma during the Covid-19 pandemic
+3.3.
+Use a mask / keep your stamina/mind relaxed/stay away from the crowd as an effort to prevent Asthma during the Covid-19 pandemic